dendronhq/dendron-site/vault/dendron.topic.tasks.md

 ## Plain Tasks

-The simplest method to keep track of tasks is to simply use markdown checkmarks.
+The simplest method to keep track of tasks is to simply use Markdown checkmarks.
 Here's what that can look like:

 ```
 - [ ] Prepare for the party